Virtual Event

 How to attend this online retreat

 Once you’ve registered, you’ll receive an email “Ticket” that also includes the link to join the Zoom meeting.
-Use this link at the start of the retreat to join the online retreat.
+Use this link at the start of the retreat to participate in the retreat.
 Additionally, the evening before or the morning of the retreat, the registrar will send you a welcome email that also includes the link to join the Zoom meeting.

 Join online meeting: The hyperlink is included in your emailed "Ticket" and also in the email sent by the retreat registrar.